josmar-crwdstffng/angular/aio/tools/examples/README.md

 ### Boilerplate files

-Inside [shared/boilerplate/](./shared/boilerplate) there is a sub-folder with boilerplate files for each of the different project types.
+Inside [shared/boilerplate/](./shared/boilerplate) there is a sub-directory with boilerplate files for each of the different project types.

 Currently, the following project types are supported: